NLCaceres/mlb-team-schedule/README.md

   - The Update file contains 2 CLI commands, BUT depends on all three helper files as well as a few methods from the Seeder
     - Update the promotions, depends on datetimeHelpers and the Seeder's endpoint generation methods as well as Promotion creation method
     - Update Team records, depends on a specific URL from the endpointHelpers, and its own mapping/parsing method
+    - The Promos and TeamRecord update commands both placed on a weekly schedule via Flask-APScheduler
+      - However, Railway does offer Cron Jobs as a service now if eventually needed for some reason
-- Add pyproject.toml + `pip-tools` generated `requirements.txt` via `requirements.in` for better dependency management
+- `pyproject.toml` + `pip-tools` added to generate `requirements.txt` via `requirements.in` for better dependency management
 - Configured `tests` directory with `Pytest` by adding a fixture to load the `.env` file as well as a set of `create_app()` oriented fixtures
   - Added tests for utility methods, i.e. Database, datetime class, and endpoint URL helpers

 ## Future Changes
-- Migrate from Heroku to Railway
-  - Since Railway deployments are always online, cron jobs are much easier!
-The APScheduler package's BackgroundScheduler() should do the trick, so the Flask app can update the database if there are changes to the schedule week to week.
 - Provide an Env var that can change the selected team
   - Likely best to map the name to the MLB stats API's team ID
   - Provide a simple deploy button?
 Railway template?
 - Use fixtures to test the database seed + update commands
   - These fixtures can likely be defined within each test file so they can be specific and only provide necessary info
 - Drop `requirements.in` in favor of simply embracing `pyproject.toml`
-  - Unfortunately, there seems to be some issue with `setuptools`, `wheels`, and `pip-tools` that will hopefully be solved fairly soon!
+  - Unfortunately, there seems to be some issue with `setuptools`, `wheels`, and `pip-tools` that will hopefully be solved once `pip-tools` switches to the `wheels` standard output logger, which should unveil any issues with the `pyproject.toml` file
+- Deploy to Railway

 ### Railway